Elaine Kelly

 Where there is a spike in Intimate Partner Violence (IPV) is where couples are patriarchal or believe in patriarchy.
 The images here are from a study by the Institute for Family Studies.

-Christians who believe in headship - male power hierarchy - have levels of Intimate Partner Violence at about the same level as non-religious couples who believe in patriarchy.
+Christians who believe in headship - a male power hierarchy - have levels of Intimate Partner Violence at about the same level as non-religious couples who believe in patriarchy- where the male is in a position of power as the head of the family.

-The concept of male headship, with a husband having the final authority and power and the wife encouraged to be submissive in all things, correlates to domestic violence.
-The study shows that gender-based hierarchy correlates to domestic violence.
+The study shows that believing in or practicing a gender-based hierarchy or patriarchy correlates to domestic violence.
 When there is a power imbalance, the vulnerable are at risk.
+The Complementarian Christian concept of male headship authorizes a husband to lead and make decisions and encourages a wife to be submissive in all things.
 I might go as far as saying headship is patriarchal and that promoting male headship in the family puts women at risk.

-In addition, Christian women tend to stay longer in abusive relationships because of theology or pastoral counselling that tells them not to leave an abusive husband.
-One study found that abuse continued for religious victims for an average of 2 years longer than for non-Christians.
-Scripture has been used to tell women that it is honourable to suffer.
+In addition, Christian women tend to stay longer in abusive relationships than non-Christians.
+Pastoral counselling and theological beliefs press Christian women to remain with abusive husbands.
+Emily Askew quotes a study that found that abuse continued for religious victims on average for 2 years longer than for non-Christians.
+Scripture has been used to tell women that it is honourable to suffer or that praying will resolve their husband's violence.
 The message needs to be loud and clear that God does not want his beloved children to suffer, that God cares for the oppressed and defenceless and does not ask us to stay in abusive relationships.

 In my #HistoricalFiction Forgotten Followers from Broken to Bold, Mara works to overcome her religious, emotional, and sexual trauma.